flectra-hq/flectra/doc/howtos/backend.rst

 Object-Relational Mapping
 -------------------------

-A key component of Flectra is the :abbr:`ORM (Object-Relational Mapping)` layer.
+A key component of Odoo is the :abbr:`ORM (Object-Relational Mapping)` layer.
 This layer avoids having to write most :abbr:`SQL (Structured Query Language)` by hand and provides extensibility and security services\ [#rawsql]_.

-Business objects are declared as Python classes extending :class:`~flectra.models.Model` which integrates them into the automated persistence system.
+Business objects are declared as Python classes extending :class:`~odoo.models.Model` which integrates them into the automated persistence system.

 Models can be configured by setting a number of attributes at their definition.
-The most important attribute is :attr:`~flectra.models.Model._name` which is required and defines the name for the model in the Flectra system.
+The most important attribute is :attr:`~odoo.models.Model._name` which is required and defines the name for the model in the Odoo system.
 Here is a minimally complete definition of a model::

-    from flectra import models
+    from odoo import models
     class MinimalModel(models.Model):
         _name = 'test.model'